-An order management system is any tool or platform that tracks sales, orders, inventory, and fulfillment as well as enables the people, processes, and partnerships necessary for products to find their way to the customers who bought them.
+An order management system is a platform that tracks sales, orders, inventory, and fulfillment.
+It enables the people, processes, and partnerships necessary for products to find their way to the customers who bought them.

 Today, order management requires a multi-dimensional system that touches nearly every facet of how your business operates, including: